![]() |

 I shot a gun once, not in Brooklyn but on a Sweden farm

-the year after my Dad died, the retort kicked my butt
+Dad died, the retort kicked my butt

-into the haystack behind, never shot one again
+into the haystack behind, never shot one

 except for the penny arcade air types